ardianhadiyanto/planlo/README.md

 PlanLo provides an endpoint which takes in as inputs the client's zipcode.
 Based on that information, PlanLo will then retrieve the hardiness zone from https://phzmapi.org by passing in the given zipcode.
 The API will return back information about the hardiness zone.
 One useful information is the temperature range associated with the hardiness zone.
-Next, PlanLo will make another request to https://trefle.io to retrieve allplants that are growable within
+Next, PlanLo will make another request to https://trefle.io to retrieve all plants that are growable within
     the temperature range.

 ## Example